 Sure, if we had to choose between snacking or not snacking we would choose the second option.
 Once you're fat-adapted and your blood sugar is stable, you don't feel hungry between meals.
 But, sometimes life happens to you (i.e. long work days, hectic mornings) and we are not perfect.
 Or perhaps you are a parent, looking for a clean, non-sugar snack for your children—which is very rare to find.
-This is where a ketogenic protein bar comes in.
+This is where a keto bar comes in.

 You have high demands for protein bars when you're on a ketogenic or low-carb diet.
 You want whole food bars that are low in carbs and sugar—without fillers and synthetic flavors.
 You want lots of fat, but healthy fats that have not been damaged in production.
 In addition, the bar just has to be delicious.